Louisiana School for Math, Science, and the Arts: Residential life

 The Louisiana School for Math, Science, and the Arts is located on the campus of Northwestern State University in Natchitoches, Louisiana.

-Students who attend LSMSA live in dorms, away from their families, much like college students.
+Students who attend LSMSA live in dormitories, away from their families, much like university students.
 For most of the school's history, students lived in Caddo Hall (girls) or Prudhomme Hall (boys), both long-term loans from Northwestern State University.
 On March 13, 2019, LSMSA hosted a groundbreaking ceremony for a residence hall of their own.
 The four-story, 110,000 sf Living Learning Commons was designed by the joint-venture architectural team of Ashe Broussard Weinzettle and Tipton Associates.
 In August 2021, students returned to campus for the school year and became the first classes to occupy the Living Learning Commons.
 The $25 million facility, funded by the State of Louisiana, houses 360 students across 3 towers and 10 independent "neighborhoods."
 Amenities include a student lounge, covered porch, craft room, study rooms, a grand lobby, a health clinic, a demonstration kitchen and dining area, and an outdoor firepit.
-The Hall Commons in each neighborhood is suited for sharing a meal or hanging out, while the glassed-in study lounges maintain quiet for focus.
+The Hall Commons in each neighborhood is suited for sharing a meal or socializing, while the glassed-in study lounges maintain quiet for focus.
 Each neighborhood also features laundry facilities, with costs included in the student fee, as well as an office and apartment for the Student Life Advisor.

-Rules regarding residential life are fairly stringent.
 Students have free time during weekdays during which they can sign out to various areas within the city of Natchitoches.
 The Louisiana School provides a shuttle for transportation because students can only use their cars to drive home on weekends, unless they have high grades and a good disciplinary record, in which case they may use their cars for a specified time period.

 As LSMSA is located on a university campus, much of the residential life of LSMSA students resembles that of their university counterparts.
 Whereas a university has relatively little liability to bear when dealing with 18+ year old adults, LSMSA must contend with a student body mainly of minors.
 The school tries to enforce rigorous discipline under terms of "in loco parentis," meaning in the place of a parent.